nadiahpk/nadiahpk.github.io/_posts/2022-03-01-tutic-model.md

 good is provided if at least one group member cooperates.
 In the replicator dynamics, cooperators can always invade a population of defectors.
-However, as the group size increases, the proportion of cooperators in the population at the evolutionary steady-state declines (see Tutić (2021) Fig. 6), which increases the risk that cooperators will be lost from finite populations where stochastic forces are strong.
+However, as the group size increases, the proportion of cooperators in the population at the evolutionary steady-state declines (see Tutić (2021) Fig. 6), which increases the risk that cooperators will be lost from a finite population where stochastic forces are strong.

 The game payoffs to defectors are 0 if no other group members are cooperators (no public good produced), and $$\beta$$ if there is at least one.